RaquelBehrens/chess-system-java/jpa-maven/README.md

-## Learning JPA with Maven
+## Learning JPA / Hibernate with Maven

-With SprintToolSuite4 and MySQL
+With SprintToolSuite4, MySQL and Hibernate